Sex Education (TV series): Development

 On 28 November 2017, it was announced that Netflix had given the production a series order.
 The series was created by Laurie Nunn, with Ben Taylor expected to direct.
 Executive producers were set to include Jamie Campbell and Joel Wilson via their production company Eleven Film.
 On 4 December 2018, it was announced that the series would premiere on 11 January 2019.
 On 1 February 2019, Netflix renewed the show for a second series which premiered on 17 January 2020.
 On 10 February 2020, Netflix renewed the show for a third series.
 As part of a video and letter to its shareholders in April 2021, Netflix's co-chief executive officer and chief content officer, Ted Sarandos, confirmed that the third series of Sex Education was expected to be released sometime in the second half of 2021.
 On 24 June 2021, it was announced that the third series would premiere on 17 September 2021.
 On 25 September 2021, eight days after the premiere of the third series, it was announced that Sex Education had been renewed for a fourth series.
+On 5 July 2023, it was announced that the fourth season would be the last.

 Casting

 On 17 May 2018, it was announced that Gillian Anderson, Emma Mackey, Asa Butterfield, Ncuti Gatwa, Connor Swindells, and Kedar Williams-Stirling had joined the show's main cast.
 On 16 July 2018, it was reported that James Purefoy had been cast in a recurring role.
+Dan Levy, Thaddea Graham, Lisa McGrillis and Eshaan Akbar joined the cast in series 4, while Simone Ashley, Tanya Reynolds and Patricia Allison did not return.